 North Dakota Truck Idling Law

 North Dakota has no statewide idling time limit.
-The only idling-related law is a 550-pound weight allowance for idle-reduction technology (N.D.
-Cent.
-Code 39-12-01).
+The only idling-related provision is a 550-pound weight allowance for a fully functional APU / idle-reduction unit, applied administratively by the ND Highway Patrol under the federal allowance (23 U.S.C.
+127).
 Some online lists wrongly attribute a 5-minute rule to the state; that is generic template text, not North Dakota law.

 When you can keep idling